 Cognitive ability – typically defined as a collection of mental skills such as memory, attention, reaction speed, and the capacity to learn – has been shown to predict academic performance.
 Does it predict performance in other domains, such as the workplace?

+Researchers (Kuncel, Hezlett, & Ones, 2004) set to find out, as they reviewed many studies related to predictors of performance from the current literature, a process known as a meta-analysis, and evaluated a sample of over 20,000 participants.
 In the studies reviewed, the Miller Analogies Test – which was related to other measures of cognitive capacity such as the Graduate Record Examination and the Raven’s Progressive Matrices – served as the indicator of cognitive ability.
 Results indicated that cognitive ability not only predicted academic performance in graduate school, but it also predicted job performance, career potential, and creativity.

 Kuncel, N. R., Hezlett, S. A., & Ones, D. S. (2004).
 Academic performance, career potential, creativity, and job performance: Can one construct predict them all?
 Journal of Personality and Social Psychology, 86, 148-161.